viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 # Create-react-app production deployment

-First time I working on server stuffs, so my context is that I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run with PM2 process manager on top, Nginx load balancer to proxy those app, and the Mongodb behind.
+This is the first time I working on server stuffs, so my context is that I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run with PM2 process manager on top, Nginx load balancer to proxy those app, and the Mongodb behind.

 This document is noted when I proccessed my work, save for later for me as well.